Interview: ORIGINALS… Josh Wink (Part One)

 Next year marks the 25th anniversary of the formation of his Ovum Recordings label, alongside King Britt, and the label is just about to put out its 300th release, the Wink-penned Aries on Mars.

-As part of our ORIGINS series of interviews, 909originals caught up with the acid house producer to discover the people, sounds and places that helped influence his career.
+As part of our ORIGINALS series of interviews, 909originals caught up with the acid house producer to discover the people, sounds and places that helped influence his career.
 Part two can be found by clicking here.

 Q. Growing up in Philadelphia, what drew you to dance music?